Private relaxed paced Cape Peninsula Tour

 Kalk Bay: This is our local community fishing harbour and boasts the freshest fish in Cape Town.
 It is also wonderfully scenic here as you see the brightly colored boats, the fishermen, the local ladies selling fish and fish drying above them.
 If you love seafood – this is the place for you to be!

-Harbour House – this is the best choice for those you want a romantic seaside table with a view.
-Picture that it is perched on the second floor above the harbour and has glass from floor to ceiling to maximize views.
-The tables are set with white table cloths and the fish is the freshest in Cape Town.
-This is the perfect spot to relax and open a few bottles of wine and enjoy a seafood feast for the rest of the afternoon.
+This is the best choice for those you want a romantic seaside table with a view.
+Picture that it is perched on the second floor above the quaint fishing harbour in Kalk Bay and has glass from floor to ceiling to maximize views.
+The tables are set with white table cloths, the view is wonderful, it is romantic and the food is pretty good.
+This is the perfect spot to relax and open a few bottles of wine and enjoy the rest of the afternoon.
 This is a very special place.
 They specialise in fish dishes.
 Note that there is very little on the menu for vegetarians here and limited options for non fish eaters!

-Fish & Chips in the Kalk Bay Harbour or the Simons Town Harbour – naturally the best fish & chips are found along the coast – so if you love old fashioned battered fish with good old chunky British style chips – then let us know and we can stop along the way!
+In the Kalk Bay Harbour or the Simons Town Harbour – naturally the best fish & chips are found along the coast – so if you love old fashioned battered fish with good old chunky British style chips – then let us know and we can stop along the way!
+This works well for those that want to spend more time exploring and less time over lunch!

-Note dependent on the restaurant you selected for lunch today – the tour may go around the peninsula in the opposite direction!
-This happens when you chose the Foodbarn or The Foodbarn Studio
+Note that we drive a circular route around the peninsula.
+As such the direction we travel around the peninsula is dependant on the restaurant you select for lunch today.
+So the tour may go around the peninsula in the opposite order than what we describe above!
+This happens when you chose the Foodbarn or Crofters Kitchen as they are both located in Noordhoek.

 After lunch we meander back along the coast to the city.

-However – note that this is a private tour – as such simply brief us if you wish to do a shorter light lunch along the way and then fit in more activities during the day.
-If one does a sandwich en route – one can then fit in one of the following activities:
+Note that this is a private tour – as such simply brief us if you wish to do a shorter light lunch along the way and then fit in more activities during the day.
+If one does a sandwich en route – one can then fit in ONE of the following activities:

 - Kirstenbosch Botanical Gardens – we feel that this is best done on a separate day at a leisurely pace.
 If slipped in here the visit is short and feels like an injustice to one of the most beautiful gardens in Africa.